rbatis/rbatis/ai.md

 4. **Proper backtick usage**: Enclose dynamic SQL fragments in backticks (`) to preserve spaces.

 5. **Async-first approach**: All database operations should be awaited with `.await`.

+6. **Use SnowflakeId or ObjectId for IDs**: Rbatis provides built-in ID generation mechanisms that should be used for primary keys.

+7. **Prefer select_in_column over JOIN**: For better performance and maintainability, avoid complex JOINs and use Rbatis' select_in_column to fetch related data, then combine them in your service layer.

 Please refer to the examples below for the current recommended approaches.